-2. One online entry form per group must be submitted by someone over the age of 18 on behalf of the group.
-The entry form must be fully completed, and entry fees paid by 5.00pm AEDT Thursday 21 May 2020.
-The entry fee is non-refundable.
+- One online entry form per group must be submitted by someone over the age of 18 on behalf of the group.
+The entry form must be fully completed by 11.59pm AEST Thursday 2 June 2022.

-2. All performers must be enrolled in a full-time Australian secondary school program (or home-school equivalent) as at 6 September 2020.
+- All performers must be enrolled in a full-time Australian primary or secondary school program (or home-school equivalent) as at 27 August 2022.

-3. Primary school students are permitted to perform in a group if more than 50% of the group are in secondary school.
+- Primary school students are permitted to enter, provided at least 50% of the group are secondary school students.

-5. Groups selected for the Semi-Finals and Grand Final must perform the same work, with the same personnel, as in their First Round performance video.
+- Groups selected for the Grand Final must perform the same work, with the same personnel as in their First Round performance video.
 Any changes to personnel must be approved by the Strike A Chord Artistic Director.

-1. Any combination of instruments and/or voice may be used, with one musician on each part, but the group may not include a conductor.
+- Any combination of instruments and/or voice may be used, with one musician on each part, but the group may not include a conductor.
 Amplification is not permitted except in the case of instruments which by their nature require it or where required by the score.
 Vocalists are not permitted to use a microphone.

-2. Repertoire should be broadly classical in style.
+- Repertoire should be broadly classical in style.
 No jazz, musical theatre, pop or rock music.
 Classical works with jazz or folk influence may be permissible at the discretion of the Artistic Director.
-If you are in any doubt as to the eligibility of a work please contact championship management for confirmation.
+If you are in any doubt as to the eligibility of a work, please contact championship management for confirmation.

-3. Each group must perform either an entire piece of music, or one or more movements from a larger single work.
+- Each group must perform either one entire piece of music, or one or more movements from a larger single work.
 Two or more works by different composers, or movements from different works, are not permitted*.
 Repeats are optional.
 No cuts to music will be allowed, except in exceptional circumstances, and written approval must be obtained from championship management.

-4. The total performance time for each group must not be less than 4 minutes or more than 12 minutes.
+- The total performance time for each group must not be less than 4 minutes or more than 12 minutes.
 Performance time is from the start of the first note until the end of the last note of the complete performance, and includes time between movements (or works, for vocal groups).

 If the group’s chosen music is out of copyright it is permissible to perform from, and to scan and electronically submit, a photocopied score or a pre-scanned score downloaded from a free-use website.
-In this instance the group must also attach written verification that the work is in the public domain.
+In this instance the group may be asked to provide written verification that the work is in the public domain.

 While Musica Viva has permission to handle the performer’s photocopies during the championship for adjudication purposes only, the organisation does not condone the unlawful copying of Copyright material.

-Please contact APRA AMCOS if you’re not sure.
+Please contact APRA AMCOS if you’re not sure (http://apraamcos.com.au/).
 We respect copyright and breach of copyright may lead to disqualification.
 Musica Viva covers any performance licensing during the finals weekend.

-6. If the group wishes to play the piano in any unconventional manner (including touching the strings), they may do so on their own instruments in their First Round entry video.
-Championship management will confirm whether this option will be possible for the Semi-Finals and Grand Final.
+- If the group wishes to play the piano in any unconventional manner (including touching the strings), they may do so on their own instruments in their First Round entry video.
+Championship management will confirm whether this option will be possible for the Grand Final.
 Any additional hireage fee, tuning or repair of any damage incurred to the piano is at the cost of the group at all levels of the championship.

 a.
 The video must be recorded in a single take, with no editing.

-f.
-Please save your video using the file name [groupname_PERFORMANCE]
+g.
+Please save your video using the file name [groupname PERFORMANCE]

 This video will be used for publicity purposes only and will not have any influence on the decision of the judging panel.